isra-RM/Data-Science-Market-Exploration/README.md

 # Introduction
-This is an simple analysis of the data job market 📊 from the Luke Barousse SQL course.
+This is a simple analysis of the data job market 📊 from the Luke Barousse SQL course.
 Focusing on data science jobs, this project explores top-paying jobs 💸, in-demand skills 📈 and where high salary meets high demand 🔥.

 🔎 Check SQL queries here: [project_sql_folder](/sql_project/)